10. Why Does Matthew 1:18 Say The Holy Ghost Caused Jesus Birth Instead Of The Father?

-Any expert in languages will tell you that grammatical gender has no direct correlation to masculinity or femininity of the thing that the word represents.
+Any expert in languages will tell you that grammatical gender has no direct correlation to the masculinity or femininity of the thing that the word represents.
 For instance, the Hebrew word for army is tsavah which is feminine — though the ancient armies were comprised entirely of men.
-Even in the New Testament there are scriptures that apply female imagery to Jesus.
-Gender here is a matter of role, not organs, and with relation to us, we are all the “bride of Christ” (yes, even you men).
+Even in the New Testament, there are scriptures that apply female imagery to Jesus.
+Gender here is a matter of role, not organs, and in relation to us, we are all the “brides of Christ” (yes, even you men).
 Yet this does not make Jesus’ gender feminine any more than men are “womanized” at the wedding supper of the Lamb.

 The Spirit of God – Ruach Elohim (Genesis 1:2) is a feminine noun, so is the Shekhinah – the Presence of God.
 Does this mean the Spirit of God and the Presence of God are female?
 No!

 For example, take the word “animal” — hayyah in Hebrew.
 Hayyah is a feminine noun.
 Therefore, by the rules of Hebrew grammar, whenever people speak of a hayyah, they have to refer to it as “she”.
 This does not indicate that the animal in question is actually female.